HiromitsuAraki/Methylica/README.md

 <br>

 ### Parameter setting
 Following data upload, Methylica requests its users to select species with its reference genome version, genomic elements to be analyzed (CpG island, gene body, first intron and promoter), and k or the number of ICs (minimum = 2; maximum = the number of samples).
 Methylica provides a default setting of k, defined as the first k components whose cumulative contribution ratio exceeds 80% in principal component analysis.
+When users select all parameters, users need to click "Run" button to start

 <img src="./README_files/Figures/Parameters.png" width=300x300>
 <br>